CreativeCodingUtrecht/BirdWatchBot/README.md

 Since we're in the workshop space, play some bird sound recordings near your microphone.

 ### Receive notifications when a bird is detected
 The BirdNET-PI uses Apprise to send notifications.
 You can send these notifications to multiple destinations such as Telegram and Discord.
+For a comprehensive list of all supported platforms see [Apprise documentation](https://github.com/caronc/apprise?tab=readme-ov-file#supported-notifications).

 In the menu of the BirdNET-Pi dashboard, click on `Tools`.
 Then, select `Settings`.
 Notifications can be configured under `Notifications`.